team-gryffindor/MentorMatch/README.md

 # Mentor Match
-  Welcome to Mentor Match!
-A web application that allows users to connect with other users offering mentorship/lessons in regards to a specific topic.
+Mentor Match is a web application that allows users to connect with other users offering mentorship/lessons in regards to a specific topic.

   <img src="https://media.giphy.com/media/1Bcxb1ar6iG4hNFqh8/giphy.gif">